Hierarchical Reinforcement Learning for Automatic Disease Diagnosis: Materials and Methods

+The worker controls the lower policy of the agent and interacts with the patient to collect information for a specific group of symptoms.
+Once the worker $w^i$ is invoked, it will take the corresponding state representation $s^i$ from the master and generate an action $a^i\in \mathcal{A}^w_i$.

-After taking action $a_t^i\in\mathcal{A}^w_i $, the dialogue is updated into $s_{t+1}$ and worker $w^i$ will receive an intrinsic reward $r_t^{\mathtt{i}}$ from the module of internal critic.
-So the objective of worker is to maximize the expected cumulative discounted intrinsic rewards.
-The loss function of worker $w^i$ can be written as:
+After taking action $a^i\in\mathcal{A}^w_i $, the state representation will be updated and worker $w^i$ will receive an intrinsic reward $r_t^{i}$ from the user simulator.
+So the objective of workers is to maximize the expected cumulative discounted intrinsic rewards.
+The loss function of worker $w^i$ can be written in the following way: